To ace your US college admission interview, you’ll need to know what to expect.

 - What do you plan to major in and why?

-Review your application essay and the answers to these questions ahead of time so it’s fresh in your mind when you go on your college admissions interview.
+Review your application essay and the answers to these questions ahead of time so it’s fresh in your mind when you go on your college admission interview.

 Appearances are an important part of a first impression.
-For your college admissions interview, dress appropriately!
+For your college admission interview, dress appropriately!
 Choose a more conservative outfit; wear minimal accessories, make-up, jewelry and perfume/cologne.

 You should plan to arrive about 15 minutes early.
 This extra time may come in handy, and arriving early will allow you to relax and prepare yourself mentally.
 Establishing good interviewing habits now will serve you well for the interviews that lie ahead in your professional life.

-Remember, the college admissions interview is not an interrogation!
+Remember, the college admission interview is not an interrogation!
 It’s simply a part of your college preparation.
 It’s a conversation — one that should reveal things about you.
-To ace your college admissions interview, be positive, be honest and most importantly — be yourself!
+To ace your college admission interview, be positive, be honest and most importantly — be yourself!